Epic Hot Tubs | Outdoor Products Store

 Exfoliate Weekly

 Dermatologists always recommend exfoliation as an excellent tip to keep your skin feeling healthy and soft.
 Exfoliation is the process of removing dead skin cells.
-When you exfoliate, you allow your pores to up and regenerate healthier skin.
+When you exfoliate, you allow your pores to open up and regenerate healthier skin.
 As fresh skin cells replace old ones, you’ll notice your skin no longer feels dry.

 Take care, however, to not over-exfoliate, as you can risk inflaming your skin.
 Stick to a weekly exfoliation schedule.
 To maximize the benefits of exfoliation, follow up with moisturizing.